-- 1. GPA of 3.0 to 3.49 - 2.
-An "A" or "B" in conduct.
+- 1. GPA of 3.0 to 3.49

+- 2. An "A" or "B" in conduct.

+- 3. 9 service hours reported and approved (or required amount) in the trimester (junior high only)

 Core subject classes are made up of Religion, Language Arts, Communications, Math, Science, Social Studies, STEM, and Spanish (6-8 only).
 Since the work done by students in the library and computer room is reflected in one or more of the core subject classes, these too, become part of the honor roll requirements.
 Students in Jr, high must also have completed the nine service hour requirement.